Water Leaks

 Water leaks are a serious issue

 This presents an opportunity for a home water monitoring system to detect and prevent leaks at an early stage.
 While there are currently leak detectors such as internal or spot water detectors, these can require intrusive and expensive installations.
-Requiring cost-effective and discrete solutions that detect leaks early is therefore integral in ensuring its value for homeowners.
+Requiring cost-effective and discreet solutions that detect leaks early is therefore integral in ensuring its value for homeowners.

 More homeowners are buying built-in dishwashers

-However, in order for dishwashers to provide this efficient performance, higher temperatures and water pressures for larger loads create harsher environments that can lead to the degradation and leaking of dishwashers.
 The extent of a dishwasher leak can be unpredictable as many gradual leaks can suddenly turn into major ones.
-Even before locating where the leak is coming from, spotting early signs is difficult enough- especially with concealed built-in units, which are only becoming more popular.
+Spotting early signs of a leak is difficult, especially with concealed built-in units, which are becoming more popular.
+Even before locating the source of the leak, this challenge is significant.

 What leak detectors are available?